harvie256/midi-commander-custom/README.md

 This has some conditional formating and layout that makes choosing commands quite straight forward. https://docs.google.com/spreadsheets/d/10smgMXW7wyQpB8cjfMVDMhDkW0gWgf0O7VTku3-jU90/edit#gid=0

-The downloaded (or "Save As" in excel et al) CSV file is then passed to Convert_CSV_To_Config_Binary.py, which converts the CSV file into a binary called config_image.bin.
+The downloaded (or "Save As" in excel et al) CSV file is then passed to CSV_to_Flash.py, which will convert the CSV file to a binary format and download to the USB connect midicommander.
-A second tool, Write_Settings_To_Eeprom.py, will load this binary file, write the eeprom, then reset the MIDI Commander to load the new settings.